Khanh-LeCoder/HodgsonWeeksHakenProperties/README.md

 ## Compute properties of Haken manifolds from the Hodson Weeks census

 In this project, we compute and record various properties of Haken QHS^3 from the Hodson--Weeks census.
-The file Haken.list
+[The file](https://github.com/Khanh-LeCoder/HodsonWeeksHakenProperties/blob/main/HakenList.txt) contains the list of Haken 3-manifold from the Hodgson Weeks census.
+The software Regina was used to certify Hakeness of these manifolds.
+We note that a few Haken manifold maybe missing from the list.

 1. The first